tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## When consciousness trends toward the dark side

-I'm going to throw out an idea about why we trend toward the dark side.
+Here's an idea about why we trend toward the dark side.
 The same dynamics that pushed us into the bright side of consciousness can also, if taken to the extreme, push us into the dark side of consciousness.
 More specifically, increasing the amount of complexity and chaos might propel us into more intense monkey mind.

+Thena gain, who really knows.

-What technology has the capacity to expose the human mind to a firehose of complexity and chaos?
-The internet, of course.
+Obviously monkey mind has been around for a long time, but I can't help but wonder if some technologies have the potential to exacerbate it.
+Specifically, the internet has the capacity to expose the human mind to a firehose of complexity and chaos.
+What is the relationship between surfing the internet, specifically doom-scrolling to boredom browsing, and monkey mind?

 In *What Technology Wants*, Kevin Kelly describes his love for the internet in what is perhaps the most eloquent[ly disturbing] passage I've read.
 He marvels at how the internet compresses randomness into one continuous experience of chaos and beauty: